Honey and Cinnamon Benefits: Are 2 Superfoods Better Than 1? - Dr. Axe

 If one is good by itself, does that mean that the two combined can be even more beneficial?
 Here’s what you need to know about the combination of honey and cinnamon.

-Benefits of Cinnamon
+Benefits of cinnamon

-1. Rich in Antioxidants
+1. Rich in antioxidants

 Researchers have identified at least 41 different compounds in cinnamon with health-promoting capabilities.

-2. Has Antimicrobial Properties
+2. Has antimicrobial properties

 The flavonoids in cinnamon have been proven to help alleviate inflammation, reduce swelling, ease muscle soreness and lessen the severity of allergic reactions.

-4. Protects Heart Health
+4. Protects heart health

 Research shows that cinnamon may reduce several of the most common risk factors for heart disease, including high cholesterol levels, high triglyceride levels and high blood pressure.
-It may be a helpful blood coagulant that helps the body form blood clots and promotes circulation.
+It may be a useful blood coagulant that helps the body form blood clots and promotes circulation.

 Studies indicate that cinnamon has anti-diabetic effects and can lower blood sugar levels and improve sensitivity to the hormone insulin.
 This is what makes it one of the best foods for diabetics.

-6. Supports Brain Function
+6. Supports brain function

 Antioxidants in cinnamon have been found to help defend against the development of neurological disorders, such as Alzheimer’s disease and Parkinson’s disease.

-Benefits of Honey
+Benefits of honey

-1. Helps Fight Allergies
+1. Helps fight allergies

 The bee pollen in honey helps boost immunity and can improve allergy symptoms with a concept called immunotherapy.
 Studies indicate that consuming local pollen reduces a person’s sensitivity over time, thereby reducing allergy symptoms.

-2. Provides Antioxidants
+2. Provides antioxidants

 A daily dose of honey provides health-promoting antioxidants that help block free radicals in the body and prevent a number of diseases.
 Research shows that consuming honey increases levels of disease-fighting polyphenols in the blood and other antioxidants that support enzyme activity.

-3. Supports Sleep
+3. Supports sleep

 Honey helps promote restorative sleep.
 It helps restock the liver’s glycogen supply and prevents the brain from searching for fuel, which can keep you up at night.